agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 I will rank it as the same as DE then.

-#### Management consulting
+#### MBA into Management consulting

 Finishing an MBA allows travel into a couple of venues, of which one of them is MC.
-80k hours has done a [complete career profile on them](https://80000hours.org/career-guide/reports/management-consulting/).
+80k-hours has done a [complete career profile on them](https://80000hours.org/career-guide/reports/management-consulting/).
 Based on [MBAcrystalball](https://www.mbacrystalball.com/blog/2017/12/18/investment-banking-vs-management-consulting/), it appears that an MC does just about anything that is needed to be done to improve the performance of a company.
 The impression I get is that you are given